minillinim/webserver_hyjinx/README.md

 #TODO

-Access to the ElasticSearch instance is controlled by the security group filewall not allowing 9200.
+Access to the ElasticSearch instance is controlled by the security group firewall not allowing 9200.
 It would be better to do this with an internal firewall

 The nginx instance needs hardening up (no SSL, various other bad practices).
-Also the docker container itself could be streamlined more and integrate rsyslog more betterer.
+Also the Docker container itself could be streamlined more and integrate rsyslog more betterer.

 The system could be tweaked to sit behind an ELB and incorporate some scaling solution.
 It would be nice to use this framework to deploy identical instances to multiple regions!